benjaminsnorris/bennorris.org/_drafts/mental-illnesses-exaggerate.md

 As I have experienced, learned, and shared about mental health, I have become convicted of two truths that are extensions of the same idea—mental illnesses exaggerate.
 On the one hand, mental illnesses **blow things way out of proportion**.
 And on the other hand, **we all experience a degree of most mental illnesses**—the diagnosable forms are merely natural responses carried too far, or activated in the wrong setting.

-We all feel down and discouraged at times.
-That is a natural part of being human.
-But when [depression](https://nami.org/About-Mental-Illness/Mental-Health-Conditions/Depression) creeps in, it lies and tells you that you will never feel differently.
-The feelings of despair seem like they will last forever.

-This can make everyday activities unbearable.
-What is the point in trying again?
-Or even getting up?
-It is hard to care enough to expend effort when life seems meaningless and hopeless.

-Everyone worries about the future at times.
-Again, this is a natural part of the human experience.
-We are hardwired to crave certainty, and the future is inherently uncertain.
-[Anxiety](https://nami.org/About-Mental-Illness/Mental-Health-Conditions/Anxiety-Disorders) steps in and says that you need to consider every possible scenario and prepare for as many of them as possible.

-When your brain won’t stop whirring and spins endlessly, daily life became oppressive and overwhelming.
-The simplest of tasks becomes nearly impossible as your mind endlessly loops over what could be.

-Navigating the ups and downs of moods is another shared human experience.
-[Bipolar disorder](https://nami.org/About-Mental-Illness/Mental-Health-Conditions/Bipolar-Disorder), or as it used to be called, manic depressive disorder, says that there is no middle ground.
-You are either completely happy, and usually excited about a project or endeavor, or else you are hopelessly miserable.

-This robs you of the ability to have normal, average days.
-Those are unbearable.
-You know how sublime it feels to be captivated by something and have endless energy to do it, so when you are not feeling that (in other words, when you are not manic), it is the worst.
-Life is painfully drab, and your mind says the only way to be happy again is to find the next wave to ride.
+Take my old friend, [obsessive-compulsive disorder](https://nami.org/About-Mental-Illness/Mental-Health-Conditions/Obsessive-compulsive-Disorder).
 We’ve all had the experience of feeling that something was off.
 The picture wasn’t straight, the song hadn’t resolved and ended properly, the story still had unanswered questions.
-OCD, or [obsessive-compulsive disorder](https://nami.org/About-Mental-Illness/Mental-Health-Conditions/Obsessive-compulsive-Disorder), steps in and won’t let it go.
+OCD steps in and won’t let it go.
 Your mind stays captivated, unable to move on.
 There is no telling what your brain will latch on to—it seems completely arbitrary.

 And there are so many variations of OCD. **Contamination OCD** claims that sickness or death could result from interacting with something unclean. **Counting OCD** says that something terrible will happen if you don’t perform something the correct number of times. **Checking OCD** convinces you that you need to verify, just one more time, that the stove was turned off, or the curling iron was unplugged, or the garage was shut. **Scrupulosity OCD**, my special flavor, says that if you don’t do something the right way, you are going to hell or some other extreme condemnation if you are not religious.
 It is like perfectionism with the constant threat of eternal damnation.
 And there are [so many more kinds](https://www.ocduk.org/ocd/types/).